ronilaukkarinen/md-wysiwyg-editor/docs/known-bugs.md

 * addToggleMenuItem() -> https://www.tiny.cloud/docs/api/tinymce.editor.ui/tinymce.editor.ui.registry/#addtogglemenuitem
 ** https://www.tiny.cloud/docs/ui-components/menuitems/#togglemenuitems
 * addAutocompleter() -> https://www.tiny.cloud/docs/api/tinymce.editor.ui/tinymce.editor.ui.registry/#addautocompleter
+** ^ "When a configured string pattern is matched in the content while typing, the autocompleter will be triggered."

 * ``` `...` ``` pattern -> Converts to <span><code></span></code> in markdown with Turndown (but converts correctly with Showdown)
 * ` ```...``` ` pattern -> Converts to <pre></pre> in markdown with Showdown (but converts correctly with Turndown)